Summerschool Sustainable Housing from a European Perspective

 The Summerschool in a Nutshell

-The program is not ready yet.
-You can download the programme for 2017 here:
+You can download the tentative programme for 2018 here:

 Download programme (PDF)